mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

     }
 }
 ```
-This is the implementation for the `users` and `orders` streams and the implementation for adding the `items` is similar.
+We extend the `CoProcessFunction` that processes elements of two input streams (here users and orders) and produces a single output (here OrderWithUserData).
-We extend the `CoProcessFunction` which basically processes elements of two input streams (here users and orders) and produces a single output (here OrderWithUserData).
+The function will be called for every event coming from each input streams and can produce zero or more output elements.
-The function will be called for every element in the input streams and can produce zero or more output elements.
+Note that for each `user` record we receive we use the **Value<User>** state in order to store it.
-Note that for each `user` record we receive we use the Value<User> state in order to store it.
+Then for every incoming order to try and "query" this state and if there is a matching key we enrich the order event.
-Then for every incoming order to try and "query" this state and if we find a matching key we enrich our order record (later we will see how we can handle scenarios were there is no user state present for a particular key).
+(Later we deal with missing state scenarios and how we can handle scenarios them).
-As we mentioned the implementation for handling `Item` state should is similar:
+The implementation for enriching with `Item` values is similar:
 ```java
 public class ItemLookupHandler extends CoProcessFunction<OrderWithUserData, Item, EnrichedOrder> {
     private static final Logger logger = LoggerFactory.getLogger(UserLookupHandler.class);